 An alert was sounded and bloodhounds were quickly brought to the jail.
 The dogs followed the scent for a short distance along Shadyside Avenue to Neal Street, where they were frightened by a loud steam engine at the Shenango Lumber Company and gave up pursuit.
 Police officers fanned out and continued the search without the dogs.

 Newspaper stories immediately speculated it was an “inside job.”
 Someone in the jail must have assisted O’Toole by unlocking his cell.
-Many people were puzzled as to why more prisoners, including condemned inmate Frank Johnson, who murdered his twenty-one-year-old stepson Herman L. Genkinger in January 1905 and was scheduled for execution within five weeks, did not escape as well.
-(NOTE: Johnson soon had his sentence commuted to life imprisonment by Governor Samuel W. Pennypacker and was sent to the Western Penitentiary in Pittsburgh to live out his days.)
+Many people were puzzled as to why more prisoners, including condemned inmate Frank Johnson, who was scheduled for execution within five weeks, did not escape as well.
+(NOTE: Johnson later had his sentence commuted to life imprisonment was sent to the Western Penitentiary in Pittsburgh to live out his days.)

 The facts revealed O’Toole was probably much more clever and intelligent than once thought.
 Just where he obtained the metal bar remained a mystery.
 The skeleton key, fashioned from a metal spoon, was probably fabricated by fellow prisoner Vernon E. Ryhal, an expert locksmith and career thief previously transferred to the Western Penitentiary.
 O’Toole also stole a pair of shoes from another prisoner presumably to throw off the scent of the bloodhounds.